rivm-syso/SBooScripts/vignettes/Development/Quality control/Molecular_verification_base.md

 is negligible (Figures 4 and 5), the steady state masses should also not differ by more than 0.1% between the R and Spreadsheet implementations of SimpleBox.
-This is indeed the case (Figure 6) as the max difference in now only 0.01%.
-This proves that the port of SimpleBox to R is successful in reproducing the results from the original spreadsheet implementation for chemicals of class neutral.
+This is indeed the case (Figure 6) as the max difference in now only 0.08%.
+This proves that the port of SimpleBox to R is successful in reproducing the results from the original spreadsheet implementation for chemicals of class base.